South African Adoption

-- Boys and girls with medical special needs ages 1- 12 years old
+- Toddlers and pre-school age children with medical special needs

 Common medical conditions include HIV, auditory and visual impairments, extreme prematurity, developmental delays, and unpredictable cognitive challenges.
 Due to the HIV epidemic, there is a specific need in finding families for children who are HIV+.

 - Children will reflect the full range of ethnicity that exists in South Africa